Think You've Got a Jeep Lemon?

 You aren’t alone.

-For the 2013 model year vehicles, federal safety investigators get at least one repair bulletins (called “Technical Service Bulletins"), telling Jeep dealers how to try to fix problems in its 2013 Jeeps, or one recall is announced, or one safety investigation is opened, or one owner complaint received - every week, 52 weeks a year.
-And the 2013 Jeep Wrangler has just as many factory repair bulletins issued by Chyrsler so far as did the 2012 Jeep Wrangler.
+For the 2017 model year vehicles, federal safety investigators get at least one repair bulletins (called “Technical Service Bulletins"), telling Jeep dealers how to try to fix problems in its 2017 Jeeps, or one recall is announced, or one safety investigation is opened, or one owner complaint received - every week, 52 weeks a year.
+And the 2017 Jeep Wrangler has just as many factory repair bulletins issued by Chyrsler so far as did the 2017 Jeep Grand Cherokee.
 Is your Jeep one of them?

 With so many bad Jeeps on the road, it’s no wonder a lot of people think they’ve got a lemon Jeep sitting in their driveway.